 Here are some tips to help in your research:

 - Find out if the charitable organization has a 501(c) status (IRS code for non-profit organizations).
 Non-profits have stricter requirements, and your donation may be deductible on your tax return.

-- Find out how much of each dollar is used for the cause, versus how much is used for administration expenses.
-The higher the dollar amount used for the cause, the better.
+- Find about how much of each dollar is being used for the cause versus administration costs and other expenses.
+The more expenses, the less of each dollar is being used for the cause.
+Look for the lowest administrative costs.